3cheekymonkeys/oop-example/README.md

 # oop-example
-My first attempt at OOP
+My first attempt at OOP with template control